 A good time to dry peppermint is just before it flowers, especially if this happens to be when you’re feeling guilty for running a half-empty electric food dryer.
 Last week my North Star cherries were nearly dry when I thought to add a few trays of peppermint to the dehydrator.

 Some people prefer to dry their herbs in bunches hung from the ceiling.
 My daughter, actually, has a bunch of lavender hanging from the kitchen light fixture right now.
 For most herbs, this technique tends to work well only in places like California or the Southwest.
 Here in western Oregon, the weather is seldom hot and dry enough to dry herbs well—that is, so they keep their color and flavor.
-When I try to dry herbs in bunches, I usually end up throwing them out because they’ve turned musty.
+When I try to dry herbs in bunches, I usually end up throwing them out because they have turned musty.